aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-txtsaveoptions/add-bidi-marks/_index.md

 ## Conclusion

 In this guide, we have explained how to use Aspose.Words for .NET to add Bidi marks to a Word document using the provided C# source code.
 By following the provided steps, you can easily add Bidi marks to your Word documents in your C# application.
 Aspose.Words offers tremendous flexibility and power for working with text formatting and language management, allowing you to create multilingual documents professionally.

+### Frequently Asked Questions

+#### Q: What is Aspose.Words for .NET?
+Aspose.Words for .NET is a powerful library for creating, editing and manipulating Word documents in a C# application.
+It offers many features for working with Word documents, including adding Bidi (bidirectional) marks.

+#### Q: What features does Aspose.Words for .NET offer?
+Aspose.Words for .NET offers a wide range of features for creating, editing and manipulating Word documents.
+Some of these features include creating documents, adding content, formatting text, managing tables, merging and splitting documents, converting documents, and more.

+#### Q: How can I add Bidi marks to a Word document using Aspose.Words for .NET?
+You can add Bidi marks to a Word document by following these steps:

+Create a new document using the `Document` class.

+Use the `DocumentBuilder` class to add content to the document.

+Once you have added the content, use the `TxtSaveOptions` class and set the `AddBidiMarks` property to `true`.

+Save the document with Bidi marks using the `Save` method of the `Document` class.

+#### Q: Does Aspose.Words support multiple languages for adding Bidi marks?
+Yes, Aspose.Words supports multiple languages for adding Bidi marks.
+You can add Bidi marks to text in different languages, such as English, Hebrew, and Arabic, using Aspose.Words for .NET.

+#### Q: Are there any additional options for saving the document with Bidi marks?
+Yes, you can specify other options when saving the document with Bidi marks using the `TxtSaveOptions` class.
+For example, you can set the document save format, encoding options, etc.